Milton Jones (racing driver)

-Milton C. Jones (4 August 1894 – 27 May 1932) was an American racecar driver.
+Milton Jones (often seen as M. C. Jones, August 4, 1894 – May 27, 1932) was an American racing driver.

 Biography

 Jones was born in Plymouth, Pennsylvania.
-He participated in the 1925 Indianapolis 500.
 Jones was a motorcycle rider and toured the country in a motordrome act with his wife Molly "the Mile-a-Minute Girl"; Jones was known by the nickname "Dare Devil Jones".
 They had a son, Milton Jones Jr.

 Jones was killed in a crash at Indianapolis, Indiana, during a practice run for the 1932 Indianapolis 500.

 Jones lived in Cleveland at the time of his death.
 He was buried in Acacia Masonic Memorial Park in Mayfield Heights, Ohio.